 About Rachel Adams Lee

 Rachel Adams Lee is the CEO and founder of The Rachel Adams Group at Keller Williams Realty Roseville.
-She is currently ranked in the top 1 percent of all REALTORS® in Placer and Sacramento counties and was on The Wall Street Journal’s Top 1,000 Agents list in 2015, 2016 and 2017.
-Her team is anticipated to close nearly $70 million in sales this year.
+She is currently ranked in the top 1 percent of all REALTORS® in Placer and Sacramento counties and was on The Wall Street Journal’s Top 1,000 Agents list in 2015, 2016, 2017, 2018.

 When not actively selling homes, Rachel can be found traveling the country, coaching others on how to build a successful real estate team with a winning mindset.
 Her joy stems from helping others find the “power within.”
 She also hosts masterminds focused on women’s empowerment regularly.
-Rachel lives in El Dorado Hills, California, with her husband Ryan.
-Together, they own and operate several businesses, including an investment and shampoo company.
+Rachel lives in El Dorado Hills, California, with her husband Ryan and son, Henry.
+Together, they own and operate several businesses.
 Other passions include hiking, traveling, cooking and volunteering.
-She currently serves as an ambassador for a local nonprofit dedicated to ending sex trafficking.